-Overview of the and Its Functions
+Overview of the Ear and Its Functions

 The ear is an organ responsible for sensing sound and converting it into signals that the brain understands.
 It is composed of the external ear, middle ear, and inner ear.
 The external ear, also known as the pinna, collects sound waves and funnels them down the ear canal, which is connected to the eardrum.
 The eardrum vibrates when sound waves hit it, and this vibration is transmitted to the middle ear, which is made up of three tiny bones, called ossicles.
 The ossicles then transmit the vibrations to the inner ear, which is made up of the cochlea and other auditory structures.
 The cochlea is a fluid-filled structure that converts the vibrations into nerve signals that are sent to the brain and interpreted as sound.

-Common Types of Loss
+Common Types of Hearing Loss

 Hearing loss can occur due to a variety of factors, but the most common type is sensorineural hearing loss, which is caused by damage to the cochlea or other auditory structures in the inner ear.
-This type of hearing loss is permanent and cannot be reversed. is another type of hearing loss that is caused by a disruption in the transmission of sound from the external ear to the eardrum.
+This type of hearing loss is permanent and cannot be reversed.
+Conductive hearing loss is another type of hearing loss that is caused by a disruption in the transmission of sound from the external ear to the eardrum.
 This type of hearing loss can often be treated with medication or surgery.

 Signs and Symptoms of Hearing Loss